Brave New World (The Vampire Diaries): Plot

-Mason is looking for something at his brother's office when Tyler gets in and asks him what he is searching.
+Mason is looking for something at his brother's office when Tyler gets in and asks him what he is searching for.
 Mason explains that he needs an old family heirloom, a moonstone.
 Tyler says that he does not know where it might be and they should ask his mom about it.
-They both leave to attend the carnival and when they get there, the Salvatores watch over them trying to figure out their nature.
+They both leave to attend the carnival and when they get there, the Salvatores watch them trying to figure out their nature.
 They watch them challenge each other to an arm wrestling contest that Mason wins easily.
-Damon volunteers Stefan to be the next opponent and Stefan loses telling Damon that Mason is stronger than a normal human.
+Damon volunteers Stefan to be the next opponent and Stefan loses telling Damon that Mason is not a vampire, but he is stronger than a normal human.
 Damon compels Carter to pick a fight with Tyler in order to finally find out what the Lockwoods are.

 Back at the hospital, Caroline can now leave thanks to the compelled nurse who prepared her papers.
 Caroline also compelled her with a story about the bite on her neck and leaves to go check on Elena and Bonnie at the carnival.
 At the carnival, she finds Damon and tells him that she remembers everything he did to her when they first met.
 Damon is confused because that cannot be happening unless she is turning into a vampire.
 Caroline delivers Katherine's message and when Damon approaches her she flings him down onto his back and leaves.

-Meanwhile, Stefan follows Carter and sees him picking up a fight with Tyler in the parking lot.
+Meanwhile, Stefan follows Carter and sees him picking a fight with Tyler in the parking lot.
 Mason intervenes to stop them, he vaults over a car and leaps ten feet into the air before he lands on all fours.
-Tyler notices his yellow eyes before Mason turns to Carter.
+Tyler notices his glowing yellow eyes before Mason turns to Carter.
 They both leave the scene and Stefan runs to check on Carter who does not know why he got into the fight.
 Back home, Tyler asks Mason what happened to his eyes during the fight but Mason refuses to admit anything and he tells Tyler that it was nothing.
-Tyler, sneaks away and opens the secret safe at his dad's office where he finds, among documents and other things, the moonstone Mason is looking for and takes it.
+Tyler sneaks away and opens the secret safe at his dad's office where he finds, among documents and other things, the moonstone Mason is looking for and takes it.